edge-m/reqw/README.md

     Transport(reqwest::Error),
 }

-/// This function is re-estimates response of reqwest
+/// This function re-estimates response of reqwest
 ///
 /// - Returns `Ok(reqwest::Response)` if status code is 200-299
 /// - Returns `Err(Error::Http)` if the status code is not 2xx